ferrolho/ModernRoboticsBook.jl/docs/src/man/examples.md

 # Examples

-Here are some examples for Forward and Inverse Dynamics Trajectories.
+Here are some examples for Forward and Inverse Dynamics Trajectories, and Control Simulation.

 ## Contents